-Divorce in New Hampshire is the process by which a marriage is dissolved and orders are issued regarding the distribution of property, support, and in cases with minor children, parenting.
+Divorce in New Hampshire is the process by which a marriage is dissolved.
+When the divorce is finalized orders are issued regarding the distribution of property, child or spousal support, and in cases with minor children, parenting.
 The case starts with the filing of a Petition and ends with the court issuing a Decree of Divorce.
 Although many cases are filed in the courts each year, most of the parties will ultimately reach an agreement prior to the final hearing.
 Where in the process that agreement is reached is the biggest factor in cost, time and emotional turmoil.
 Attempting to resolve the case from the beginning can save time, money and create a better result.
 The following is a general overview of the typical court process in a traditional divorce.

-Once the petition is filed and proper service is made, the court will schedule a hearing.
+First Appearance – Once the petition is filed and proper service is made, the court will schedule a hearing.
 If there are minor children, this hearing will be called a First Appearance.
-This hearing is mostly informational, but there are certain things that you must do before this hearing.
-The first is to register to attend the Child Impact Program, which is a 4-hour informational seminar on how to help children deal with issues surrounding divorce.
+This hearing is mostly informational, but there are certain things that you must do before this hearing, including attendance of the Child Impact Program, a 4-hour informational seminar on how to help children deal with issues surrounding divorce.
 Parties can attend separately or together.
-There is an $85.00 fee per person for this class.
-Second, if the hearing is more than 45 days after the petition was served, you will need to have complied with Rule 1.25A, including filing a Financial Affidavit with the court.
-See below for more information on these items.

-Prior to any hearing, the court will require the parties to complete a Financial Affidavit and file it with the court.
+Financial Affidavit – Prior to any hearing, the court will require the parties to complete a Financial Affidavit and file it with the court.
 This form lists each of the parties’ gross income and all of the parties’ assets and debts.
 This form is sworn to under oath as a statement which is complete, true, and accurate.
-The second part of the Financial Affidavit is a monthly expense sheet which requires a detailed accounting of expenses for each party.
 These documents are a critical part of any divorce case and should be filled out completely and accurately.
 You will need to update this form before each hearing.

-The Temporary Hearing is where the court issues orders which will be in effect while the case is pending.
+Temporary Hearing – The Temporary Hearing is where the court issues orders which will be in effect while the case is pending.
 At these hearings the court will often decide who will remain in the marital home, what support will be paid, who will provide insurance, who will pay the expenses while the case is pending, and what the parenting schedule will be.
-These orders are only controlling while the case is pending, but that can often be a significant period of time.
-In many cases, it can be almost a year from the time of Temporary Hearing to the issuance of final orders.

-This is the hearing where the court issues final orders on property, support, and parenting.
-These hearings can range in time from a few hours to a few weeks, depending on the complexity of the case.
-Final orders need to address all outstanding issues in the case and will make definitive awards of property ownership.
+Final Hearing – This is the hearing where the court issues final orders on property, support, and parenting.
 Final orders are made through three main documents known as the Final Decree, Uniform Support Order and Final Parenting Plan.
 Each of these documents address specific aspects of the divorce.

-The above is meant to be a general outline of the process.
-It is not a complete blueprint for every litigated case.
-Throughout the process the court may schedule additional hearings to address issues specific to that case.
+Additional Hearings – Throughout the process the court may schedule additional hearings to address issues specific to that case.
 The court may hold review hearings on parenting issues or may hold hearings to address discovery disputes.
-In some cases the court may appoint a Guardian Ad Litem to make recommendations on parenting.
+In some cases, the court may appoint a Guardian Ad Litem to make recommendations on parenting.
 The court may order parties to attend drug and alcohol or mental health counseling and may order them to submit to evaluations or drug testing.
 In complex financial cases the court may even appoint a commissioner to oversee financial disclosures.
 Each case is unique and requires different levels of court involvement and oversight.
 Ultimately, in a litigated case, the court has broad authority to issue those orders it deems necessary.